peterkyc/TestExam/README.md

 ## `Known Issues`
 ```
-This demo uses react-admin examples as the basis.

-From scratch, express has been added to the back end to provide API calls,
-And added functions such as mysql、redis、swagger and nodemailer.

-The front end rewrites all functions according to requirements.
-Rewrite webpack (under folder scripts/config), And use webpack dev to
-make the server in the development period.

-All functions take about 2 working weeks.
-Its functions are for
-testing requirements only, and do not include requirements for other
-professional enterprise functions.

 This demo uses React-admin examples as the basis.

 From scratch, it has added Express to the back end to provide API calls, and functions,